geseib/tgwwalk/README.md

 ![Speficy Details Screenshot](./images/hybrid-diagram.png)

-1. Run Cloudformation template tgw-vpcs-3.yaml
+1. Run Cloudformation template 1.tgw-vpcs.yaml
-2. Run Cloudformation template tgw-csr.yaml.
+2. Run Cloudformation template 2.tgw-csr.yaml.
 Be sure to use the stack name used in step one for the 'Parent Stack'.
 3. Create TGW attachment for VPN.

-- use 169.254.10.0/30 and 169.254.11.0/30 for CIDR
+- use 169.254.10.0/30 and 169.254.11.0/30 for CIDR.
 - use awsamazon for custom settings

 4. using the two VPN tunnel endpoint address generated from step 3, run the bash script, createcsr.sh.
+Be sure to check the console VPC Service.
+Under Site-to-Site VPN tunnel detail find the addresses.
+Be sure to put the address that lines up with Inside IP CIDR address 169.254.10.0/30 for ip1.

 ```
 ./createcsr.sh ip1 ip2 outputfile